ipfabric/docs/docs/support/known_issues/IP_Fabric/data_not_received.md

 # Connectivity Report -- `SSH client not received any data for last xx ms!`

-If you encounter this error message while running discovery, it means that the SSH client has not received any data from the network device for a certain period of time.
+If you encounter this error message while running discovery, it means that the SSH client has not received any data from the network device for a certain period.
 This can be caused by various factors, such as:

 - Slow response from network devices due to high CPU or memory usage, configuration issues, or network errors.